Performance Evaluation for Classified Employees

 In order for performance evaluations to be effective and reflect the actual performance of the employee, it is imperative to collect and document information on a continuous basis.
 Supervisors should use a variety of sources when gathering evaluation information.

 Sources may include direct observation of employee behaviors and work products by the supervisor and information solicited from peers, customers, subordinates and other supervisors who interact and work with the employee.
-Working in conjunction with an HR Employee Relations Representative departments may also develop supplemental evaluation tools such as a 360 evaluation or team-based objectives and measures.
+Working in conjunction with an HR Consultant departments may also develop supplemental evaluation tools such as a 360 evaluation or team-based objectives and measures.

 Additionally, a valuable source of information for performance evaluations can be obtained from the employees themselves.
 The university's Performance Management Program requires employees to actively to participate in the performance evaluation process.
 Employees must be given the opportunity to provide their supervisor with a self-evaluation of their performance for the evaluation period.
 Using their position description, employees complete a self-evaluation and submit it to the supervisor.
 The supervisor must review and consider the self-evaluation when completing employee performance evaluations.